FTC makes second request on Broadcom's bid for Qualcomm

 Broadcom has said it is very confident it can complete the Qualcomm deal within 12 months of signing an agreement, while Qualcomm has said that the regulatory review processes required around the world would take much longer.

-A deal that Qualcomm has in the works, its proposed $38 billion acquisition of NXP Semiconductors (NXPI.O), was approved by EU antitrust regulators this week.
+A deal that Qualcomm has in the works, its proposed $38 billion acquisition of NXP Semiconductors, was approved by EU antitrust regulators this week.
 Only China has yet to approve this deal, something expected in the next two weeks, according to one of the sources.

 The NXP deal still faces an uncertain future because some NXP shareholders have asked for Qualcomm to raise its offer.